Verdigris is an energy intelligence and building automation service.

 accurate energy and occupancy forecasting,

-This report simulates the results of an automatic and persistently optimizing heating ventilation and air conditioning (HVAC) system for GLOBAL 2000 operated building.
+This report simulates the results of an automatic and persistently optimizing heating ventilation and air conditioning (HVAC) system for a Fortune 500 operated building.
 These control schemes may be tuned by facility operators for both occupant comfort and cost efficiency.

 Because Verdigris measures a building’s energy usage in real-time, these efficiencies are quantifiable, auditable and trustable.